leighmacdonald/gbans/README.md

 gbans is intended to be a more modern & secure replacement for [sourcebans](https://github.com/GameConnect/sourcebansv1) / [sourcebans++](https://sbpp.dev).

+## Stability / Usage Notice

+While we currently are [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the project on a community with around 50 servers, I would not recommend non-developers use the project yet.
+It's still in fairly major development mode and large sections are still incomplete or function but very rough.
+This is very notable for the web frontend which we don't really use yet.
+Sticking with the discord command interface is the best current way to interact with the system.

+Before we tag a 1.0.0 release, we will write some proper user-facing documentation.

 ## Primary differences from sourcebans++

 - No direct SQL queries across networks.
 Exposing MySQL to the internet is a very poor security practice.
 You can